Bridiro/rocket_chat/README.md

     cargo watch -x run

-to continue building the project everytime you save a file in the editor.
+to continue building the project everytime you save a file in the editor (need watch_rs installed).